johandry/VeDeV/README.md

     $ ./vedev.rb test ubuntu-14.1

+Or, go to the vagrant machine directory and run 'rake':

+    $ cd build/ubuntu-14.1* && rake

+You can create more ServerSpecs adding specs files in the specs directory.
+For example, do some database testing with: build/ubuntu-14.1*/spec/database_spec.rb

 If the test is success you can login to the vagrant box with:

     $ ./vedev.rb start ubuntu-14.1